Apanatshka/blog/content/lr-parsing-recursive-ascent.md

 Have you noticed that in the recursive ascent code there are some pretty boring and tiny looking functions?
 I'm talking about `s12`, `s1`, `s22`, `s2`, `s32`, `s3`, `s62`, `s6`.
 These will likely be targeted by the inliner of the Rust compiler[^inlining], but aren't they a bit much to even generate?

+[^inlining]: Actually, I checked in [Compiler Explorer](https://godbolt.org/) how this turns out, and while `s7` is inlined and compiled away entirely, adapting `box1` to consume directly will make the assembly at `opt-level=3` smaller.
+Adding an `#[inline]` hint on `consume` helps as well.
+Though I may just be seeing the effect of uniform error messages through `consume`.
+Actually following and understanding the optimised assembly code is a pain, so I just clicked around a bit to verify that the example code is reduced to a state machine with jumps and labels instead of using function `call` instructions.
+So that's neat, basically what I was hoping for :)

 The common denominator of these functions, and the states of the LR automaton they correspond to, is that they have already honed in on a single rule from the grammar and are only parsing that.
 Kind of like in an LL parser, except we used the LR automaton mechanism to select the rule instead of an LL look-ahead.
 If we follow that idea to its logical conclusion, we can do LL parsing from any point where we know there's only one rule left (or equivalently, inline those simple functions).
 This means we only have box functions left:

 ```rust